guillermoaviles/online-store-fe/README.md

 </div>

-## User Stories
-+ AAU, I want to be able to
-+ AAU, I want to be able to
-+ AAU, I want to able to
-+ AAU, I want to be able to

 ## MVP
++ AAU, I want to be able to see a list of items that are available for sell.
++ AAU, I want to be able to sell an item by create a new listing.
++ AAU, I want to be able to update information on an item.
++ AAU, I want to be able to buy the item and then the item wil be deleted.
++ AAU, I want to be able to see a list of reviews of an item if it is available.
++ AAU, I want to be able to add a review to an item.
++ AAU, I want to be able to delete a comment.

 ## Post MVP